These are the best universities in Africa for medicine or clinical medicine based on their reputation and research in the field.

 Read Also: Top 10 Universities in Africa 2020

 The uni’s research agenda shaped by strategic research focus areas ensure that their research activities address the major health challenges facing the African continent.

-The Medicine and Health faculty offer programmes to provide for the needs of a wide range of healthcare disciplines.
+The Medicine and Health faculty offer programs to provide for the needs of a wide range of healthcare disciplines.

 The Faculty furthermore continues to show strong growth in terms of research output, and an increase in research funding and collaborations.

 Cairo University is the 5th oldest university in Africa and has the reputation of being one of the best universities in Africa and the 4th best in medicine.

 The Medical School, also known as Kasr Alaini, was one of the first medical schools in Africa and the Middle East.

 University of Pretoria is a top research-intensive university in South Africa and one of the best universities in Africa to study medicine.

 As an international role player focusing on health care in Africa, the vision of the School is to maintain high health standards through quality education, research, and community service.

 UP School of Medicine consists of 28 academic departments and seven academic divisions with research forming an integral part of the school’s activities.